 master of a show to be stirred into a mimicry of life’

-(The above quotations are parts of a stirring poem of Rabindranath Tagore, the Nobel laureate, which was passionately addressed to India when the nation was not free.)
+(The above quotations are parts of a stirring poem of Rabindranath Tagore, the Nobel laureate, which he passionately addressed to India when the nation was not free.)

 The reader can easily understand who has been a ‘puppet,’ who has been a ‘master of a show’ and which are ‘brainless wires’ in therealm of religion.